Tips For The UK Tech Sector On Hiring The International Talent They Need To Succeed

 The Financial Times reported last month that the number of EU nationals applying for vacancies in the UK tech sector has fallen sharply.

-Despite drives to encourage stem subjects at university, the UK tech industry relies on EU citizens to fill about 180,000 jobs in the sector, according to data from the Recruitment and Employment Confederation.
+Despite drives to encourage stem subjects at university, the UK tech industry relies on EU citizens to fill about 180,000 jobs in the sector, according to>Employment Confederation.
 The figure represents a fifth of tech jobs in London.

 The investment has been four times that of 2013’s investment and beats the levels hit for the same six-month period for the past decade.

 Recent research from research from Harvey Nash shows that 65% of CIOs and technology leaders in the UK are suffering from a technology skills shortage.
 Following Theresa May’s highly-anticipated briefing, outlining the Government’s plan for leaving the EU, TechUK, a body representing over 900 UK-based technology firms and startups told IT Pro that leaving the single market will have a, "bigger impact on tech than the rest of the UK economy”, adding that it's essential the government does everything that it can to secure a "soft landing".

 So how can the UK Tech sector hire the overseas talent they need to scale up and meet their growth targets?

 Two ways employers and HR directors can recruit the skilled workers they need are:

 obtain a UK Sponsor Licence